-Snohomish County settles 2 lawsuits against Sheriff’s Office
+Snohomish County settles 2 lawsuits against sheriff’s office

 The lawsuit was settled on Feb.
 16 for $84,000.

-“The settlements speak for themselves,” Snohomish County spokesperson Kent Patton said.
+“The settlements speak for themselves,” Snohomish County spokesman Kent Patton said.
 He declined to comment any further.
 Court records show the county has declined allegations in both lawsuits.